 With the Daily Balance and Average Daily Balance methods, you can end up with something called “residual interest.”
 This happens when you’ve already paid off your entire credit card bill after carrying a balance for a few months, but then you see an interest charge on your next statement.

-When interest is calculated with the Average Daily Balance method or Daily Balance method and you are carrying a balance, the day you choose to make a payment during your billing cycle matters.
+When interest is calculated with the Average Daily Balance method or Daily Balance method and you are carrying a balance from the previous billing cycle, the day you choose to make a payment during your billing cycle matters.
 Ignoring additional purchases, if you make a payment earlier in your billing cycle, you’ll end up paying less in interest than if you make a payment later in the billing cycle.
 This is because your balance will be lower for more days of the cycle.

 Looking at the same Average Daily Balance example as above, let’s move the payment to a different day and see how the interest charge changes.